matiaskorhonen/rails-course-materials/slides/Ruby-Methods.md

 	method_name(parameter1, parameter2)
 @@@

-Sometimes there is no need for parentheses:
+Sometimes there is no need for parenthesis:
 @@@ ruby
 	method_name
 	results = method_name parameter1, parameter2